unlim-it/docs.bosonprotocol.io/src/docs/governance.md

 ## Alignment of the on-chain and off-chain governance

-When it comes to governance, our goal is to have both, on-chain and of-chain governance aligned, especially in the most significant matters like voting.
+When it comes to governance, our goal is to have both, on-chain and off-chain governance aligned, especially in the most significant matters like voting.
 We are making sure, through progressive decentralization to be transparent and include the community in the decision-making process.
 Since we have started